Current Studies

 Key Contact: Juliet

-We are looking for families with infants between 4 and 10 months of age, with no known vision or hearing issues.
+We are looking for families with children between 24 and 30 months of age to participate in this fun new study.
 Please sign up today or spread the word to families you know who may be interested in helping us with this research!

 Over Selectivity - AUT and ELLA